Bernardo Park

 Bernardo Park is an urban community park located on both banks of the Diliman Creek in Quezon City, Metro Manila, Philippines.
 It is the first public park in Quezon City which opened in 1948.
-The park is the social and cultural center of the barangay of Pinagkaisahan and the largest park in the barangay of Kamuning.
+The park is the social and cultural center of the barangay Pinagkaisahan and the largest park in barangay Kamuning.
 It was named after Ponciano Bernardo, the second mayor of Quezon City who was also the city's first vice-mayor and city engineer appointed by President Manuel L. Quezon.

 History

 The park was developed by the Quezon City government during the tenure of Ponciano Bernardo, which appropriated for the project.
 It was carved out of a hill along the Diliman Creek, also known as Lagarian Creek, at the border of Diliman and Cubao districts.
 The plan includes building a skating rink, an artificial lagoon, a zoo, and other features that would rival Rizal Park.
 It was to be located near the old Quezon City Hall which was then being built on the south bank of the creek.
 The park, designed by Luciano V. Aquino, the same architect who designed the Welcome Rotonda, was inaugurated on February 19, 1948.

 On June 25, 1949, President Elpidio Quirino laid the cornerstone of the Aurora Quezon Memorial Hall in the park with Zenaida Quezon-Buencamino, Manuel Quezon Jr. and Josefina M. Bernardo, the wife of Mayor Ponciano Bernardo, as guests of honor.
 It was dedicated in memory of former First Lady Aurora Quezon who, along with Mayor Ponciano Bernardo and several others, were killed two months earlier in an ambush in Nueva Ecija.

 During the 1950s until mid-1960s, radio and television broadcast were aired live from the park.
 It was also often used as a filming location by local movie outfit Sampaguita Pictures.

 In 1968, the Quezon City Main Public Library moved from its old location at the original Quezon City Hall building on EDSA and Aurora Boulevard in Cubao to the building at the Kamuning side of the park donated by Lions Clubs International.
 When the City Hall moved to its present location along Elliptical Road in Diliman in 1972, the library became the QC Library and Information Center Cubao Branch.
 Several facilities were added to the park over the years, including the public swimming pool which opened in 1990 and placed under the management of the Quezon City Youth and Sports Development Office.

 On December 3, 2010, Mayor Herbert Bautista unveiled the Ponciano Bernardo Monument and Marker to honor and recognize the former mayor's contributions to the city.